 What Are Your Lucky Animals?

 How about you?
 Do you have your own personal good luck charms (a la rabbit’s foot or other good luck talismans)?
 Do they happen to take any animal forms?
 Which animals are considered good luck charms in your country?
+Hey, we want to know!
+Oh, and - next time you are browsing through your favourite types of casino games, find one portraying the animal bringing you luck and let us know how things went!
 We can’t wait to hear from you, so if you’re up for a chat on luck and superstition, you know where to find us – we’re already waiting for you at our forum!